OpenMDAO/OpenMDAO/ROADMAP.md

 - Notes: We are planning to work the POEM process on PR 1086 (https://github.com/OpenMDAO/OpenMDAO/pull/1086)

 ## 3) Establishing a formal OpenMDAO plugin system
+- To go alone with the POEM process, we need a manner for users to add functionality without merging their code to core codebase.